How to Support Your Partner Through an Anxiety Attack

 Panic attacks can be overwhelming experiences, whether you are suffering one yourself or witnessing a loved one's struggle

-Therapist David Darvasi offers advice to anyone looking to appropriately support their partner or friend through an anxiety attack
+Therapist Dora Darvasi offers advice to anyone looking to appropriately support their partner or friend through an anxiety attack

 If you are living with unmanageable anxiety symptoms, find a therapist here